Sam-NB/northbay-gstn-kaf-elas/README.md

 [Northbay Blog](https://northbaysolutions.com/)
 ------------------------------------------------------------------------------------------

-Bringing Space to the Cloud: Step by Step guide.
+Bringing Space to the Cloud: A Step By Step Guide.
 ==========================================================